Mamta-685/python-practice-problems/README.md

 If logic is messy, revert to brute-force first — working brute force is easier to optimize.

 Ask: “Which line changes the program state?”
 Trace that.

+**************🔹 Daily Workflow (Every new problem you solve)***********

+Suppose today you solved palindrome.py.

+Write/Save File

+Save your file inside the repo folder (project root).
+Example: palindrome.py.

+Commit Changes

+Go to VCS → Commit… (or bottom-left Git tab).

+Select the file (palindrome.py).

+Write a message, e.g. Added palindrome problem solution.

+Click Commit (or Commit and Push).

+Push to GitHub

+If you only committed: Go to VCS → Git → Push.

+Confirm → Done ✅.

+Now your file is uploaded to your GitHub repo.

+🔹 Order of Work Each Day

+Create file (like palindrome.py).

+Save it inside repo folder.

+Commit with a meaningful message.

+Push to GitHub.